dagvonkr/hof2/README.md

 admin.ng.html - the view,
 admin-party-modal.ng.html - the modal view,
-adminPartyCtrl.ng.js - the controller, on line 66 is the modal function.
+adminPartyCtrl.ng.js - the controller --> on line 66 is the modal function.